GoogleChrome/web.dev/src/site/content/en/blog/samesite-cookies-explained/index.md

-At the time of writing, the network library on iOS and Mac incorrectly handles unknown `SameSite` values and will treat **any unknown value** (including `None`) as if it was `SameSite=Strict`, which affects Safari on Mac and browsers wrapping WebKit on iOS (Safari, Chrome, Firefox, and others).
+At the time of writing, the network library on iOS and Mac incorrectly handles unknown `SameSite` values and will treat **any unknown value** (including `None`) as if it were `SameSite=Strict`, which affects Safari on Mac and browsers wrapping WebKit on iOS (Safari, Chrome, Firefox, and others).
 This will be fixed as of macOS 10.15 and iOS 13 and is available in the Tech Preview now.
 You can track their progress on
 [WebKit Bugzilla #198181](https://bugs.webkit.org/show_bug.cgi?id=198181).

 {% endAside %}